 How do you treat and manage eczema?

 - Moisturise the skin 4-6 times a day with a good quality moisturiser that is the right one for your baby’s eczema skin type.
 Never allow the skin to dry out.
 Once that occurs it cracks and allows bacteria to penetrate the skin and then the eczema is really hard to heal and may need antibiotics.
-I’m liking BABE emollient lotion.
-I’ve tried it on my own bad eczema and it is very gentle.
-Many clients report to me that it’s great for their baby’s eczema too.
-I’m also using calendula cream on my eczema in between steroids with success.
-It’s a case of different ointments and cream work for that individual baby or child’s’ eczema.
-A lot of parents like MOOGOO – this has calendula in it or Mustela, Stelatopia.
+It’s a case of different ointments and creams work for that individual baby or child’s’ eczema.

 - You’ve got to experiment and find what works.
 What’s good for one child’s’ eczema may not be for another.